-Most insurance companies were founded before the invention of color TV.
-That kind of tenure can be a double-edged sword: sure, the expertise is there, but what about a taste for change?
+Many well-known insurance companies were founded 100 years ago or more.
+That kind of tenure can be a double-edged sword: Sure, the expertise is there, but what about a taste for change?
 The vision and desire to do things, well, better?

 So we do things differently.
 We use new insurance data sources to help us provide more accurate and fair pricing.
 This lowers overall homeowners insurance costs and helps us serve coastal communities that need reliable, affordable insurance options.